Time After Time By Susan M. Borris: A Historical Novel Connecting Ancient Dacia And Modern New Orleans

 (MENAFN- EIN Presswire)

-FL, UNITED STATES, November 5, 2024 /EINPresswire / -- Susan M. Borris proudly announces the release of Time After Time, a novel that connects the disparate worlds of ancient Dacia and contemporary New Orleans.
+SOUTH MONMOUTH, OR, UNITED STATES, November 7, 2024 /EINPresswire / -- Susan M. Borris proudly announces the release of Time After Time , a novel that connects the disparate worlds of ancient Dacia and contemporary New Orleans.
 Now available at Amazon and the official website, the novel presents a layered narrative exploring themes of heritage, identity, and resilience.

 In Time After Time, readers encounter two protagonists separated by centuries but linked by bloodline and fate.
 Micah, a Dacian chieftain's son, assumes a critical role in the defense against Roman encroachments in 100 AD.
 Concurrently, Desiree Etienne, a student of archeology in 2022 New Orleans, discovers ancestral ties that lead her back to Dacia, unveiling a historical mosaic of family and war.